Red-Hat-SE-RTO/workshops/exercises/norfolk_southern_workshop/2.3-build-custom-ee/README.md

 ## Objective

+In Exercise 3 from Section 1 of this workshop, you were able to do a deep dive into Ansible Builder.
+But what happens after that?
+You need to store your EE's where they can be shared and version controlled.
+This time you will be creating your own custom EE in your personal workshop environment.
+From there you will push it to your very own Private Automation Hub.
+Once you have your EE's in a container repository (such as PAH) you need to put it into production by adding it to your Automation Controller.

+### Step 1 - Run “LINUX / Setup Builder”

 In exercise 2.2, the "LINUX / Setup Builder" job template was created.
-Now we will execute this job template to build out and Ansible Builder environment on our controller node (**ansible-1** in **Workshop Inventory**).
+Now we will execute this job template to build out an Ansible Builder environment on our controller node (**ansible-1** in **Workshop Inventory**).

-### Step 1 - Run “LINUX / Setup Builder”
+* Resources -> Templates -> LINUX / Setup Builder -> Launch
+    * Enter “ansible-1” for "Server Name or Pattern" in Survey
+    * Click **Next**
+    * Click **Launch**

 ### Step 2 - Create custom EE with RHEL System Roles collection